 Hello everybody!
 I often find that one of the hardest things about wanting to live more sustainably is finding out where to look for alternatives.
 Especially now, where there are practically companies greenwashing their products on every corner.
-I have made with an overview of sustainable shops, and it will be updated whenever I find new shops to add.
+I have made an overview of sustainable shops, and it will be updated whenever I find new shops to add.
 I have organized the shop in accordance with their locations.
-It is also important for me to stress that this post in not sponsored by any of the shops on the list (or anyone else for that matter).
-This is simply an attempt to make life easier for all of you who want to live zero waste, plastic free, low impact lifestyles.
+It is also important for me to stress that this post is not sponsored by any of the shops on the list (or anyone else for that matter).
+This is simply an attempt to make life easier for all of you who want to live zero waste, plastic-free, low impact lifestyles.
 Lots of love.

-Bleschu (DK): Bleschu is selling plastic free and zero waste alternatives to a variety of everyday items, like hygiene products and kitchen supplies.
-This is one of the first Danish webshops with a zero waste focus that I found and, fun fact, I actually work with their social media now.
+Bleschu (DK): Bleschu is selling plastic-free and zero waste alternatives to a variety of everyday items, like hygiene products and kitchen supplies.
+This is one of the first Danish webshops with a zero-waste focus that I found and, fun fact, I actually work with their social media now.
 Therefore, I can tell you that I 100% support their mission and ethos.
 If you are located in Denmark, I definitely recommend checking out their products.
-Also, it’s the only Danish shop that carried plastic free dish soap.
+Also, it’s the only Danish shop that carried plastic-free dish soap.

 Mio Bio (DK): Another Danish shop is Mio-Bio, their selection of products is slightly different from Bleschu, although there are overlaps, but not a lot.
-I have been super pleased with their selection of plastic free sunscreens and tooth tabs in particular.
+I have been super pleased with their selection of plastic-free sunscreens and tooth tabs in particular.
 But they also have vegan wax wraps as one of the only Danish shops I know.